 What does this translate to in terms of your diet?
 These amounts can be obtained pretty easily by eating a varied, colorful, healthy and healing diet full of veggies and fruits.
 For example, just one cup of kale has more than 22 milligrams of lutein plus considerable vitamin C.

 While you can get enough eye vitamins from a well-rounded diet, supplements are also recommended for people who are highly susceptible to eye damage or who have trouble with normal nutrient absorption, such as the elderly who often have weakened digestive systems.
-One Age-Related Eye Disease Study formed a supplement formula that combines high doses of most of the nutrients in the foods mentioned for eye health.
-(14)

 It’s also recommended that you consume foods high in eye vitamins and antioxidants along with healthy fats, since many of these vitamins are “fat-soluble nutrients” that are absorbed best when eaten with a source of lipids (fats).
 Pair these vitamins with something like omega-3 foods (like salmon), coconut oil, olive oil, avocado, nuts and seeds for proper absorption.

 - As we get older, the eyes become more susceptible to damage caused by an unhealthy lifestyle and overactive immune system, which results in the body becoming flooded with defense cells and hormones that damage parts of the eyes.
-In fact, up to half of adults suffer from some sort of cataracts by the time they’re 75 years old.

 - The top eye vitamins are lutein, zeaxanthin, vitamin C, vitamin E, zinc, vitamin A and omega-3.
 They help stop free radical damage; prevent macular degeneration; lower the risk for cataracts; reduce glaucoma, eye fatigue, flare and light sensitivity; and strengthen tissues in the eyes and elsewhere.